 Business owner’s guide to evaluating your website

-It is hard for anyone to evaluate their own website.
+It is hard for any person or business to evaluate their own website.
 It’s hard to be objective and it’s hard to put yourself in the position of a new site visitor who does not know the things that you know.
 It is harder still if you don’t know what the important factors are in evaluating a website.
-Here are few questions to ask yourself while appraising your existing website.
+Here are few questions to ask yourself when appraising your existing website.

 Calls to action

-If you didn’t know anything about the business, can you know make out the nature of the business within 4 seconds of looking at the home page?
+If you don’t know anything about the business, can you clearly understand the nature of the business within 4 seconds of looking at the home page?
 Can you immediately tell what geographical region this business serves?

-Does the website lead the visitor to the next step?
+Does the website intuitively lead the visitor to the next step?

 Buttons/links that say “Read more”, “Get in touch”, etc. lead visitors to take the next step on the website.
 Without any such help, the visitor may leave the website and you would have lost a potential lead.

-“Above the fold” is to newspapers as “top half of your home page” is to a website.
+“Above the fold” is to newspapers as “top of the home page” is to a website.
 It is the place of highest visibility where the most important information should lie.
 This increases the likelihood that a visitor will interact with those features.

 Design & Aesthetics

-- Do the colors used on the website match or complement the colors on the logo?
+- Do the colors used on the website complement the colors on the logo?

-- Do the images or the website embellishments get in the way of the business’ message?
+- Do the images or the website embellishments get in the way of the marketing message?

 - Is there enough contrast between the background and the font colors?
 Are the fonts large enough?
-If not, then the text will be hard to read.
+If not, then the text may be hard to read.

 - Is the style consistent throughout the website?